How do I contact Student Business Services? Email firstname.lastname@example.org, call (209) 228-4114, or visit us in room KL227.

 Will my credit balance be applied to future charges or will I receive a refund?
 It is both a timing issue and a matter of circumstances.
 SBS will process a refund of current term aid up until two weeks prior to the next semester’s fee payment deadline.
 Within two weeks of the fee payment deadline, all credits posted to the student account will be applied against outstanding charges.
 An exception to this rule will allow for a refund when there is sufficient authorized aid to pay the outstanding charges.

 Where do I go for more information about Electronic Funds Transfer?
-Visit the Electronic Funds Transfer page of the SBS website.
+Visit the Electronic Funds Transfer page.

 Why should I sign up for EFT?
 You will have faster access to your funds and will not have to stand in line to pick up your refund check.
 It is especially important to sign up for EFT if you will not be available to pick up your refund check when it is processed.

 How do I sign up for EFT?
-Students can sign up for direct deposit using this link.
+Students can sign up for direct deposit using the EFT form, a link to which is located in the student portal.

 Does the bank account used for my EFT need to be in my name?
 No, you can set up EFT to transfer refunds to a parent.